 Fulham finally got one, somehow, and it finished 1-1, which meant a replay at Craven Cottage.
 None of us looked forward to that.
 Here are the official highlights from the game I saw at Sheffield.
 As you’ll see, even the ref had a bad game, missing too stonewall penalties:

 (In fact, Sheffield won the replay, in one of the worst games ever played, and eventually made the Semifinals of the Cup at Wembley, losing 5-3 to Hull.
 They also won something like their next eight league games and comfortably avoided relegation.
-Fulham, meanwhile, went down to the Championship.)
+They are now in the Championship.
+Fulham, meanwhile, went down to the Championship and stayed there until getting promoted in 2018.)

 All I could say to him was, “You’re right,” and then to myself, “Let’s take off the colors now!”
 I walked back to the station in peace, traded commiseration with another Whites supporter there, then got a bevvie with a unique quality for the train ride back to Manchester: